Make learning money fun, and help students build their understanding of basic financial concepts with an online money game for kids!

 Virtual Money Manipulatives

-Drag a random set of coins into the work area, and students can use our interactive money manipulator to order them according to their value.
+Drag a random set of coins into the work area, and students can use the money game to order them according to their value.

 Have students demonstrate their ability to represent money values in multiple ways by using the Money Lab’s buckets (counting areas).